AVDestroyer/CTF-Writeups/csawquals2024/echo.md

 $H^{-1}(z) = \frac{1}{1 + \alpha z^{-\Delta}}$

-To apply a filter with this transfer function using [lfilter](https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.lfilter.html), we set the numerator and denominators as such ([MathWorks, 2024](https://www.mathworks.com/help/signal/ug/echo-cancelation.html)).
+To apply a filter with this transfer function using [lfilter](https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.lfilter.html), we set the numerator and denominator as such ([MathWorks, 2024](https://www.mathworks.com/help/signal/ug/echo-cancelation.html)).
 Note that I didn't actually know the value of $\alpha$, but I figured that a guess of 0.5 was good enough.

 ```py
 from scipy.signal import lfilter